therootcompany/greenlock-express.js/README.md

 -   [x] cluster
 -   [x] etc...

-# QuickStart: Serve Sites with Free SSL
+# v4 QuickStart

-Easy as 1, 2, 3...
+Serving sites with Free SSL is as easy as 1, 2, 3...
 4

 ### Overview